 Part of something bigger

 The Isbells have been AgHeritage Farm Credit Services customers since 2004, and Mark appreciates that, with Farm Credit, he feels like he’s part of something bigger.
 This feeling is especially salient when he receives his annual patronage check.

 “The great thing about Farm Credit is that you're not just a customer, you're a member,” he said.
 “And as a member, you get to take advantage from the growth and the benefits that come to the organization through patronage.
 Depending on how Farm Credit did that year, you receive a certain percentage back of the interest and the costs that you've paid in the form of patronage.”

 Receiving that check makes Mark feel like he’s part of the greater Farm Credit community.
 “It's always nice to get that as an added benefit and a reminder that you're in this together, that you’re part of something other than just being a customer,” he said.

 The Farm Credit difference

-Throughout the years, Mike has appreciated the way that Farm Credit employees know agriculture and are there, ready to support their customers in any way possible.
+Throughout the years, Mark has appreciated the way that Farm Credit employees know agriculture and are there, ready to support their customers in any way possible.

 Taking on a leadership role

-Mike was elected to the AgHeritage Farm Credit Services board of directors in 2020.
-In his short time on the board, Mike has seen, first-hand, how much Farm Credit values our mission to serve rural communities and agriculture.
+Mark was elected to the AgHeritage Farm Credit Services board of directors in 2020.
+In his short time on the board, Mark has seen, first-hand, how much Farm Credit values our mission to serve rural communities and agriculture.

 “What I've been able to see already is that Farm Credit cares about the members and cares about the path that we have before us, which is to make sure that there's strong credit available in rural communities,” he said.